fatemeh-rastgar/PRIEST/README.md

-# PRIEST
+Welcome to the **PRIEST** repository!
+This repository is associated with the paper **"PRIEST: Projection Guided Sampling-Based Optimization For Autonomous Navigation."** You can find the Arxiv pre-print of the paper here [..].
+Additionally, we have provided videos and demos, which can be accessed [here](https://sites.google.com/view/priest-optimization)

-Projection Guided Sampling-Based Optimization For Autonomous Navigation
+**Contacts:**

-Repository associated with the paper **"PRIEST: Projection Guided Sampling-Based Optimization For Autonomous Navigation."** Arxiv pre-print can be found here (link).
-Videos and demos can be found [here](https://sites.google.com/view/priest-optimization)
+- Fatemeh Rastgar (fatemeh.rastgar2@gmail.com)

-Contacts: Fatemeh Rastgar (fatemeh.rastgar2@gmail.com), Arun Kumar Singh (aks1812@gmail.com)
+- Arun Kumar Singh (aks1812@gmail.com)

 **General Requirements:**